Special Reconnaissance Regiment

 The Special Reconnaissance Regiment (SRR) is a special forces unit of the British Army that provides advanced and specialist surveillance and special reconnaissance capabilities.
 It was established on 6 April 2005 and is part of the United Kingdom Special Forces (UKSF).

 The regiment conducts a wide range of classified activities related to covert surveillance and reconnaissance.
 The SRR draws its personnel from existing units and can recruit male and female volunteers from any branch of the British Armed Forces.

 Formation

 The Special Reconnaissance Regiment conducts surveillance operations mainly concerning, but not limited to, counter-terrorism (CT) activities.
 It was formed to relieve the Special Air Service and the Special Boat Service of that role and is believed to contain around 500–600 personnel.
 Media reports stated they are based alongside the Special Air Service at Stirling Lines barracks, Credenhill in Herefordshire.
 The SRR was formed to meet a demand for a special reconnaissance capability identified in the Strategic Defence Review: A New Chapter published in 2002 in response to the 2001 September 11 attacks on the US.
 The regiment was formed around a core of the already established 14 Intelligence Company, which played a similar role against the Provisional IRA in Northern Ireland during the Troubles.
-The founding commanding officer of the SRR was Tim Radford, then a lieutenant colonel.
+The first commanding officer of the SRR was Tim Radford, then a lieutenant colonel.